Short Simple Geodesic Loops on a 2-Sphere

 We will also use the fact that $q$ lies in the cut locus of $p$, allowing us to exploit the structure of the cut locus.
 In particular, we can take advantage of the following theorem. \begin{theorem}[S. B. Myers, 1935 \cite{myers1935}] Suppose $M$ is a Riemannian 2-sphere with an analytic metric.
 Then for any $x\in M$, the cut locus of $x$ consists of either a single point or a finite embedded tree.
 If the cut locus is a single point, this point is conjugate on every geodesic connecting it to $x$.
 If instead the cut locus is a tree, then the degree of any point $y$ equals the number of minimizing geodesics connecting $x$ to $y$.
 Moreover, $M$ consists of a disk with geodesic polar co-ordinates centred at $x$ glued along the cut locus of $x$.

 \end{theorem}

-Because the cut locus is finite, we will be able to induct on the number of vertices, say $v$, that are contained in our digon, which we will call $\Delta$.
+Because the cut locus is finite, we will be able to induct on the number of vertices, say $v$, that are contained in the digon bounded by $-\tau_{i}*\tau_{i+1}$, which we will call $\Delta$.
 Using Theorem \ref{theorem:myers}, we will show that either $q$ is at a vertex of the cut locus of $p$, or we can homotope $\Delta$ to a digon that contains at most $v-1$ vertices of the cut locus.
 In the latter case, we proceed by induction on $v$.
 If $q$ is at a vertex, then some number of edges of the cut locus incident to $q$ lie in $\Delta$ (or else $\Delta$ would be easily contractible to $p$).
 The number of these branches corresponds to the number of minimizing geodesic digons with vertices at $p$ and $q$ that $\Delta$ covers.
-We will choose a suitable ``interior'' digon, called $\Delta'$, with the property that the angle of $\Delta'$ at $q$ is still at most $\pi$.
-We then apply the modified disk flow to the boundary of $\Delta'$.
+We then consider a digon lying in $\Delta$, say $\Delta'$, with the property that the angle of $\Delta'$ at $q$ is at most $\pi$ and one edge of $\Delta'$ coincides with one edge of $\Delta$.
+Since they share an edge, contracting $\Delta'$ to a point will allow us to homotope $\Delta$ to the smaller digon $\Delta\setminus \Delta'$.
+We therefore apply the modified disk flow to the boundary of $\Delta'$.